Ojaswikumar/portfolio.io/README.md

 ## Overview

 This is a personal portfolio website built using HTML, CSS, and JavaScript.
 The website showcases projects, experience, and skills in a clean and professional design.
-It is designed to provide a comprehensive view of the developer's capabilities and work.
+It is designed to provide a comprehensive view of my capabilities and work.

 ## Features